glucatv/FoC/README.md

 - Downey, A. B. (2015).
 Think Python: How to Think Like a Computer Scientist.
 O'Reilly Media
 - Guttag, J. V. (2013).
 Introduction to Computation and Programming Using Python: With Application to Understanding Data.
 MIT Press.
 - Kernighan, B. W., & Ritchie, D. M. (1988).
 The C Programming Language (2nd ed.).
-Prentice Hall.# FoC
+Prentice Hall.

+# Class schedule

+Wednesday and Friday from 4:00 PM to 6:00 PM on the [Teams platform]().